ICPC-TUM/website/content/icpc/participation.md

 Furthermore, you are only allowed to compete for one university and cannot have participated in
 * two or more World Finals OR
-* 5 or more Regional Contest
+* five or more Regional Contests

 <script type="text/javascript">
 $(function(){